Describe your path up to what you’re doing now.

 Are your friends and family supportive of what you do?
 And why?

 Yes.
-Much of my extended family have no idea what I do and how it generated the income it does, but I’m fortunate enough that they all understand me and how I roll.
+Much of my extended family has no idea what I do and how it generated the income it does, but I’m fortunate enough that they all understand me and how I roll.
 Everyone is very supportive.
 The worst I get is a kind of eye-roll thing as if to say “Well, okay, we’ll see.”

 How does where you live impact your creativity?